Is your emergency department (ED) becoming the go-to for behavioral health patients because your psychiatry unit is under too much pressure?

 Here are three major factors you should consider:

 - Technology: As with all changes to hospital culture, hospital staff may seem reluctant to accept a new telepsychiatry platform.
-For this reason, many of our partners have seen value in the fact that we are technology-agnostic.
+For this reason, many of our partners have seen value in the fact that we are technology-neutral.
 Our providers can work with your electronic health record or telehealth platform, so your staff doesn’t have to worry about learning how to use a brand new platform.

 - Goal Commitment: Whether your goals are decreasing ED wait times, increasing patient satisfaction, or spending less money on observation services, you need a consistent partner you can trust to achieve them.